-A survey of the social, cultural, economic and political developments of the Caribbean with specific emphasis on Puerto Rico and Cuba.
+MassTransfer Block Code: Humanities/Fine and Performing Arts A survey of the social, cultural, economic and political developments of the Caribbean with specific emphasis on Puerto Rico and Cuba.
 The different peoples and societies of the pre Columbian era, the colonial period and the modern era until the present will be examined.
 Particular attention will be given to the relationship between the United States and the peoples of the Caribbean in the 20th century.

-HIS 108(C) Deaf History 3 credits
+HIS 108(C) - DEAF HISTORY

-This course presents the history of deaf people starting with the ancient world and progressing to present day America.
+MassTransfer Block Code: Humanities/Fine and Performing Arts This course presents the history of deaf people starting with the ancient world and progressing to present day America.
 Topics include the history of oppression and accomplishments of deaf people, various historical views of deaf people, the treatment of deaf people, the influence of European philosophy on the American deaf community, the rise of schools for the deaf and modern Deaf empowerment movement.

-Prerequisite: ENG 101 (Same as DFS 108)
+(Same as DFS 108)

-HIS 109(C) African-American History
+HIS 109(C) - AFRICAN-AMERICAN HISTORY

-Traces the history of African Americans from their places of origin to contemporary times.
-Examines such areas as slavery and the plantation system; the conditions and contributions of African Americans in the founding and building of the United States; the abolition movement, the Civil War, and Reconstruction; the richness of African American culture and its contributions to the development of uniquely American social and cultural institutions; freedom and civil rights as an ongoing issue in American society; and current issues of equality.
-Present concerns and projected future issues of African Americans will be explored as well.
+MassTransfer Block Code: Humanities/Fine and Performing Arts Traces the history of African Americans from their places of origin to contemporary times.
+Examines such areas as slavery and the plantation system; the conditions and contributions of African Americans in the founding and building of the United States; the abolition movement, the Civil War, and Reconstruction; the richness of African American culture and its contributions to the development of uniquely American social and cultural institutions; freedom and civil rights as an ongoing issue in American society; and current issues of African Americans will be explored as well.